 The U.S.-Oman FTA establishes a secure, predictable legal framework for U.S. investors operating in Oman.
 Among other things, Oman will have to provide U.S. investors in Oman most-favored-nation treatment and national treatment, the right to make financial transfers freely and without delay, international law standards for expropriation and compensation cases, and access to international arbitration.
-All forms of investment will be protected under the Agreement, including enterprises, debt, concessions, contracts, and intellectual property.
-As a result, U.S. investors in almost all circumstances will be able to establish, acquire, and operate investments in Oman on an equal footing with Omani investors and with investors of other countries.
+All forms of investment will be protected under the FTA, including enterprises, debt, concessions, contracts and intellectual property rights.
+As a result, U.S. investors in almost all circumstances will be able to establish, acquire and operate investments in Oman on an equal footing with Omani investors and with investors of other countries.
 The FTA also prohibits the imposition of certain restrictions on U.S. investors, such as requirements to buy Omani rather than U.S. inputs for goods manufactured in Oman.
+Finally, U.S. investors will be permitted to purchase freehold property in designated residential areas once implementing regulations are finalized by the Ministry of Tourism.